-Contributions to local sustainable development should be based on the results of consultation with local communities and should have long term economic, social and/or environmental benefits.
+Voluntary contributions to local sustainable development should be based on the results of consultation with local communities and should have long term economic, social and/or environmental benefits.
 Such consultation should be based on the principles of transparency, openness and participation, and should encourage communities to identify their own priorities and needs, including the different needs of men, women and minority/vulnerable groups.

-The unit of certification may also seek partnerships from non-governmental organisations (NGOs) and civil society organisations (CSOs) to identify key environmental and/or social issues that are prevalent in the community and develop and implement solutions to address these issues as part of their contributions to sustainable development.
+The unit of certification may also seek partnerships from local authorities,non-governmental organizations (NGOs) and civil society organizations (CSOs) to identify key economic, environmental and/or social issues that are prevalent in the community and develop and implement solutions to address these issues as part of their contributions to sustainable development.
+The unit of certification has documented the contributions it makes to local development.

 Some examples of contributions to local sustainable development could be, but are not limited to:

 - a) Poverty reduction

 - b) Access to health and wellbeing

 - c) Access to quality education

 - d) Access to clean water and sanitation

 - e) Conservation or restoration of natural resources

 - f) Gender equality programmes

-- g) Support/enhance/secure food and water security
+- g) Support/Enhance/secure food and water security

+- h) Local emergencies

+- i) Institutional strengthening
-Where candidates for employment are of equal merit, preference should always be given to members of local communities.

-Positive discrimination should not be recognised as conflicting with Criterion 6.1.
+Where candidates for employment are of equal merit, preference should always be given to members of local Communities.
+Positive discrimination should not be recognised as conflicting with Criterion 6.1